 Great Wiener Schnitzel

 Ian’s main dish was, of course, Figlmüller Wiener Schnitzel with potato salad and lamb’s lettuce on the side.
-His steak was the really very good fried steak.
+His steak was a really very good fried steak.
 It was juicy, crispy on the outside and still soft on the inside.
 The potato salad was made with pumpkin seed oil.
 It was slightly sweet and was a perfect combination for this steak, especially after we squeezed a little lemon juice on top of the fried steak.

 My dish was also a classic – Viennese boiled beef in the pot.
 This one is served in beef stock with some vegetables, with eggy chive sauce and apple horseradish on the side, and roasted potatoes mash.
 The beef was great, I would only leave it to boil a little bit more, so it would be softer.
 The soup was very strong and delicate, and it was a good addition to the meat.
 Eggy chive sauce wasn’t so good, and a bit of salt was missing in it.
 You couldn’t taste the chives at all, only egg yolk and some cream, on the other hand, the apple horseradish sauce was perfect.
 Just right sweet and sour with that little kick of freshly grated horseradish.
 Some more chef’s attention needed the roasted potatoes mash, which can be a lot tastier than that one.
-Ours was dry and tasteless which is probably because of huge portions cooked in advanced and then left on the stove.
+Ours was dry and tasteless which is probably because of huge portions cooked in advance and then left on the stove.